CS336-Miranda/project1/README.txt

 * Checklist and Project requirements varied in terms of who should set bid increments (seller vs buyer).
 Based on systems like eBay, we configured it so the buyer sets the bid increment.
 Seller sets the initial price and minimum reserve price.
 * In the top navigation menu, all the way to the right, you will see the logged in user's email address with a dropdown (staying in line with standard web design practice).
-My Alerts, Log Out and Delete Account links are located in this account-specific dropdown.
+My Alerts, My Watch List, Log Out and Delete Account links are located in this account-specific dropdown.

 Project checklist development responsibilities: